-As at 31 December 2023, the gross loans and advances to customers amounted to TZS 109.6 billion and the allowance for impairment amounted to TZS 2.9 billion.
+The Key Audit Matter How the matter was addressed in our audit As at 31 December 2023, the gross loans and advances to customers amounted to TZS 109.6 billion and the allowance for impairment amounted to TZS 2.9 billion.
 Measurement of expected credit loss (ECL)/ impairment on loans and advances is a key audit matter as the determination of expected credit losses is highly subjective, involves significant level of judgement applied by management and the ECL is a material significant estimate.

-- The key areas where we identified significant levels of management judgement and therefore increased levels of audit focus are: - Assumptions used in determining criteria for significant increase in credit risk where both quantitative considerations such as days past due and qualitative considerations such as difficulties in cash flow and other signs of financial difficulties of the borrowers accounted for staging decisions. - Choosing appropriate models and assumptions for the determination of probabilities of default (PD); exposures at default (EAD) and loss given default (LGD); and ultimately measurement of Expected Credit Loss (ECL).
-This included consideration for significant judgements around segmentation as well as various LGD modelling assumptions including time to realisation of collaterals as well as collateral values. - Establishing the various macroeconomic variables as well as weightings applied to the forward-looking scenarios such as base, upside and downside and weightings used against local economic (lending interest rates) for each segment and therefore the associated impact on ECL.
+The key areas where we identified significant levels of management judgement and therefore increased levels of audit focus are: Assumptions used in determining criteria for significant increase in credit risk where both quantitative considerations such as days past due and qualitative considerations such as difficulties in cash flow and other signs of financial difficulties of the borrowers accounted for staging decisions.
+Choosing appropriate models and assumptions for the determination of probabilities of default (PD); exposures at default (EAD) and loss given default (LGD); and ultimately measurement of Expected Credit Loss (ECL).
+This included consideration for significant judgements around segmentation as well as various LCD modelling assumptions including time to realisation of collaterals as well as collateral values.
+Establishing the various macroeconomic variables as well as weightings applied to the forward-looking scenarios such as base, upside and downside and weightings used against local economic (lending interest rates) for each segment and therefore the associated impact on ECL.
+Our audit procedures in this area, included: Evaluating the design and implementation as well as operating effectiveness of controls on credit file review processes and approval of external collateral valuation vendors.
+Obtaining a sample of key data inputs and assumptions impacting ECL calculations and agreeing them to underlying supporting documents and assessing reasonability.

-How the matter was addressed in our audit

-Our audit procedures in this area, included:

-- Evaluating the design and implementation as well as operating effectiveness of controls on credit file review processes and approval of external collateral valuation vendors. - Obtaining a sample of key data inputs and assumptions impacting ECL calculations and agreeing them to underlying supporting documents and assessing reasonability.
 We obtained data used in LGD computation and in deriving assumptions used in LGD modelling and confirmed the amounts and nature of collateral to the underlying documents.
 For the assumptions such as recovery rate, cost of recovery and recovery period.
 We mainly performed retrospective review to assess reasonableness of such assumptions.
-Specifically, by obtaining historical sales for a specific nature of collateral and calculated recovery rate, cost of recovery and recovery period and compared to the rates management has used in computation of LGD. - For a sample of loans, we evaluated the reliability and reasonableness of information used by the bank in establishing PDs and EADS by comparing those to source data to check if the information used is accurate and complete. - Evaluating the appropriateness of the Significant Increase in Credit Risk (SICR) criteria used by assessing reasonableness of qualitative staging decisions such as the borrower's financial performance through comparison of historical performance data and accuracy of quantitative staging criteria to stage 1, stage 2 and stage 3 based on days past due by reaging of loans data. - Assessing the ECL calculations through recomputation, and on sample basis, checking if the correct parameters, namely PDs, LGD and EADS were appropriately determined; - Involving our Financial Risk Management specialists to evaluate the appropriateness of the entire methodology used by the Bank and also appropriateness of macroeconomic scenarios such as base, upside and downside weightings used against the local economic (lending interest rates) and portfolio factors; and - Evaluating the adequacy of financial statements disclosures in accordance with the requirements of IFRS 9, Financial Instruments, including disclosures of key assumptions and judgements relating to ECL.
+Specifically, by obtaining historical sales for a specific nature of collateral and calculated recovery rate, cost of recovery and recovery and recovery period and compared to the rates management has used in computation of LGD.
+For a sample of loans, we evaluated the reliability and reasonableness of information used by the bank in establishing PDs and EADS by comparing those to source data to check if the information used is accurate and complete.
+Evaluating the appropriateness of the Significant Increase in Credit Risk (SICR) criteria used by assessing reasonableness of qualitative staging decisions such as the borrower's financial performance data and accuracy of quantitative staging criteria to stage 1, stage 2 and stage 3 based on days past due by reaging of loans data.
+Assessing the ECL calculations through recomputation, and on sample basis, checking if the correct parameters, namely PDs, LGD and EADS were appropriateness of macroeconomic scenarios such as base, upside and downside weightings used against the local economic (lending interest rates) and portfolio factors; and Evaluating the adequacy of financial statements of IFRS 9, Financial Instruments, including disclosures of key assumptions and judgements relating to ECL. <